arguelluz/Irreversible_plasticity/README.md

 Matrix format is rows = genes, columns = traits.
 The first rows specify the continuous connection weights, followed by the discrete presence/absence connection data.

 ## Output file format
+The program produces 2 types of files:
+Population files contain the machine-readable simulation parameters and the matrices necessary to re-load populations.
+Phenotype files contain the simulation results for every generation.

+# Population files
 Running GRN2 generates files in the following format:
 GRN_TARGET_THRESHOLD_REPLICATE_TIME_TARGET1_REPLICATE1_TIME1.dat
 Where GRN is the file identifier